nwon24/se/README.md

 A simple text editor written in C (in progress)
 NOTE: This editor is by no means polished.
 Expect lots and lots of bugs, seg faults and other strange things to happen to your text in special cases (or even on different systems).

+Thanks to viewsourcecode.org/snaptoken/kilo for helping out.
+Please visit that site if you would like to know how everything works.